 - Eliminate errors, wrong orders, miscommunication, or missed opportunities.

-- Automating the facility booking, upselling services at the right time, capturing real-time feedback.
+- Automating the facility booking, upselling services at the right time, and capturing real-time feedback.

 - Enabling guests to make payments, unlock their rooms, adjust room conditions according to their preferences, order services and more.

-Beside the reception area, where else can this digital concierge intervene to create a complete contactless environment?
+Besides the reception area, where else can this digital concierge intervene to create a completely contactless environment?
 The simple answer is where there are doors and buttons, specifically the elevator and the guest room door.

 2. The elevator